fxbriol/fxbriol.github.io/_pages/about.md

 * My PhD student [Matias Altamirano](https://maltamiranomontero.github.io) (co-supervised with Jeremias Knoblauch) was awarded a prestigious [Bloomberg Data Science Fellowship](https://www.bloomberg.com/company/stories/introducing-the-seventh-cohort-of-bloomberg-data-science-ph-d-fellows-2024-2025/) to fund the last two years of his PhD.

-* .

 * I was recently awarded an EPSRC New Investigator Award on ["Transfer Learning for Monte Carlo Methods"](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/Y022300/1) (EP/Y022300/1), and an EPSRC small grant in the mathematical sciences for research on ["Robust Foundations for Bayesian Inference"](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/Y011805/1) (EP/Y011805/1).

-* I was recently awarded a [Blackwell-Rosenbluth Award](https://j-isba.github.io/blackwell-rosenbluth.html) by the International Society on Bayesian Analysis.
-This award "aims at recognizing outstanding junior Bayesian researchers based on their overall contribution to the field and to the community".

-* I have now joined the [SIAM/ASA Journal on Uncertainty Quantification](https://www.siam.org/publications/journals/siam-asa-journal-on-uncertainty-quantification-juq) as an Associate Editor, and [AISTATS](http://aistats.org/aistats2024/index.html) as an Area Chair.